ahmedcs/SICC/README.md

 1- Ahmed M Abdelmoniem, Brahim Bensaou and Amuda James Abu.
 SICC: SDN-based Incast Congestion Control for Data Centers.
 In Proceedings of IEEE International
 Conference on Communications (IEEE ICC), Paris, France, May 2017.
 2- Ahmed M. Abdelmoniem, Brahim Bensaou, and Amuda James Abu.
 Exploring the Prospects of SDN-based Incast Congestion Control.
-Annals of Telecommunications, Special Issue on Cloud Communications and Networking, Springer, 2017.
+Annals of Telecommunications, Special Issue on Cloud Communications and Networking, Springer, 2017. **Invited paper still under preparation.**

 **Notice, the COPYRIGHT and/or Author Information notice at the header of the (source, header and script) files can not be removed or modified.**